deviousmind/Pear/README.md

 What it does:
 - Generate random pairs from availble people
 - Prevent the same people from being paired together again if requested
+- Remembers your pool of people

 What it does not:
-- Remember your pool of people (although it may in the future)
 - Match people based on strengths/weaknesses